tkmmark/compas-RV2/docsource/examples/05_armadillo_vault.rst

 5. Vertical equilibrium

-6. Modify form or thrust diagram > Modify faces (toggle openings, which makes holes)
+6. Modify thrust diagram > Modify faces (toggle openings, which makes holes)

 7. Create form/force (force diagram needs to be redrawn to incorporate the holes)